calston/distributex/README.md

 ```

 This will ensure that only one instance of Puppet in the cluster runs at any time.
-You might also want to pass -l to distributex to prevent local process overlap
+You might also want to pass -l to distributex to prevent local process overlap.